Last Updated on March 8, 2022 by Admin

 4. Straw Bales

-Building with straw bales takes us back to the years when we built our homes with local and natural sourced materials.
+Building with straw bales takes us back to the years when we built our homes with local and natural materials.
 Overreliance on technology and manufactured materials has proved not to be the best option of late.

 5. Recycled Plastic